What is Kansa Bronze? And Why You Should Choose It for Luxury Cookware

 Kansa and Our Well-Being

-Ayurveda Prakasha, one of the revered ancient texts on Indian Alchemy from the 16th-17th century AD, extols the virtues of Kansa.
-It highlights the belief that eating and cooking in Kansa utensils, crafted with the ideal copper and tin ratio, helps balance the body’s pH level, promoting harmony and vitality.
+Ancient texts on Indian Alchemy from the 16th-17th century AD, extols the virtues of Kansa.
+It highlights the belief that eating and cooking in Kansa utensils, crafted with the ideal copper and tin ratio [78:22], helps balance the body’s pH level, promoting harmony and vitality.

-Indulging in meals from copper-infused vessels like Kansa fulfills the need for essential copper trace elements, supporting optimal thyroid function.
-Copper also eases inflammation, boosts hemoglobin, and imparts vital medicinal properties to food or water, enhancing overall vitality.
+Indulging in meals from copper-infused vessels like Kansa fulfils the need for essential copper trace elements, supporting optimal thyroid function.
+Copper also eases inflammation, boosts haemoglobin, and imparts vital medicinal properties to food or water, enhancing overall vitality.
 As a key component in melanin production, it contributes to radiant skin and diminishes signs of aging.
-It aids in breaking down fats for graceful weight management and supports cardiovascular health by regulating blood pressure and alleviating anemia.
+Copper aids in breaking down fats for weight management and supports cardiovascular health by regulating blood pressure.